Maria Theresa E. Montales

 OverviewAI-generated summary

-Maria Theresa E. Montales's research focuses on the molecular mechanisms underlying metabolic disorders and cancer.
-Her work investigates the role of specific proteins, such as Malic Enzyme 1 (ME1) and Krüppel-like Factor 9 (KLF9), in promoting conditions like adiposity, hepatic steatosis, and hepatocellular carcinoma (HCC) in mouse models.
-She has also studied the impact of high-fat diets on oxidative stress and inflammation in these contexts.
+Maria Theresa E. Montales' research focuses on the molecular mechanisms underlying metabolic disorders and cancer.
+Her recent work investigates the role of Malic Enzyme 1 (ME1) in promoting adiposity, hepatic steatosis, and influencing circulating insulin and leptin levels in obese female mice.
+She has also explored how Krüppel-like Factor 9 (KLF9) suppresses oxidative stress and inflammation that can promote hepatocellular carcinoma in mice fed a high-fat diet.

-Montales has published 20 scholarly works, with an h-index of 11 and over 1,900 citations.
-She collaborates with researchers at the University of Arkansas for Medical Sciences, including Frank A. Simmen and Rosalia C.M.
+Montales has published 20 papers, which have garnered over 1,900 citations, and holds an h-index of 11.
+Her research network includes collaborators at the University of Arkansas for Medical Sciences, such as Frank A. Simmen and Rosalia C.M.
 Simmen, with whom she has co-authored multiple publications.
-Her recent publications include studies on ME1's role in obesity and KLF9's suppressive effects on HCC-promoting factors.
+Her recent activity indicates continued engagement in her research areas.

 Metrics